Sri Lankan doubts on loans, submarines seen as rebuff to Beijing

 "MANY QUESTIONS" ABOUT LOANS

-Also in Beijing, Samaraweera said there were concerns about some of the $5 billion (3.2 billion pounds) in Chinese loans to Sri Lanka.
+Also in Beijing, Samaraweera said there were concerns about some of the $5 billion in Chinese loans to Sri Lanka.

 "During the run up to the last presidential campaign, the people of Sri Lanka raised many, many questions about the interest rates especially, and also in certain cases about the manner in which these loans were raised," he said.